 From Fiscal Year 2012 through Fiscal Year 2016, residential rates for water service have increased by an average of 7.71% per Fiscal Year.
 The overall average rate increase, which includes the rate increases for all customer classes and rate components, for the same period was 7.85%.
 The District's most increases in water service rates and charges included the adoption on June 9, 2015 of overall average rate increases (including meter, volume, elevation charges, non-potable (recycled) water and private fire service) of 8.0% for Fiscal Year 2016 and 7.0% for Fiscal Year 2017.
-Table 10 sets forth the average residential and overall average rate increases enacted by the District for Fiscal Years 2012 through 2015 and the average residential rate increases adopted for Fiscal Years 2016 and 2017:
+Table 10 sets forth the average residential and overall average rate increases most recently adopted for Fiscal Years 2016 and 2017: